Kampot and Kep | Off the Beaten Track in Cambodia

 Getting Around Kampot and Kep

-The best way to get about Kampot and Kep towns is by foot as everything is within walking distance.
+The best way to get around Kampot and Kep towns is by foot as everything is within walking distance.
 The riverside and surrounding countryside are beautiful and interesting so a nice way to spend some time is exploring by bicycle or scooter.
 You can rent bicycles from many hotels, guesthouses, and other businesses in the towns for a small fee.
 I’m not sure about scooters though as I don’t ride.
 Ask at your accommodation and they should be able to point you in the right direction for either mode of transport.

 If you want to explore even further afield your best bet is by tuk tuk as it allows you to see more than by taxi; just be prepared for a very bumpy ride.
 The best way is to combine several attractions with a countryside tuk tuk tour as we did which should cost you between $25 and $30 USD (£17.64 and £21.17), depending on where you want to go.